 In this structure, there are a series of circles extending up the hierarchy, like pictured below.
 In this way, circles are a fusion of top-down and democratic decision-making.

-Policies may be crafted in the circle, or derived elsewhere and decided in the circle.
+Policies may be crafted in the circle or derived elsewhere and decided in the circle.
 The process by which a circle would propose a policy together is listed below.
 Fewer steps would be required early on if the proposal were drafted separately, but then you risk not building in consideration of people’s concerns ahead of time, potentially requiring multiple drafts to reach consent.
 This method also works for electing circle representatives or facilitators.

-State the purpose of the organization, and of this particular circle (ex: Blockchains’ purpose and the purpose for the project).
+State the purpose of the organization, and of this particular circle (ex: Blockchains’ purpose and the goal of the project).

 State the problem needing solved. (ex: We have two research facilities.
 What should be done where?)

-As a team, in no particular order, identify the complexity/dimensions of the issue. (ex: Both parties want to boost their lab’s reputation, one might have more funding or more appropriate researchers for certain components, there might be limited facility hours, etc)
+As a team, in no particular order, identify the complexity/dimensions of the issue. (ex: Both parties want to boost their lab’s reputation, one might have more funding or more appropriate researchers for certain components, there might be limited facility hours, etc.)

-Consent to list of dimensions – Does this list include all of the necessary components for consideration? - every individual speaks.
+Consent to list of dimensions – Does this list include all of the necessary components for consideration? – every individual speaks.

-As a team, in no particular order, trouble-shoot possible solutions to the concerns/brainstorm policy solutions.
-(Certain components of research can be done in each facility.
-One facility can be used early on, while the other one will be used later, agree that all relevant documentation credits the project as a collaborative partnership, some researchers from one facility work in the other group’s facility, etc)
+As a team, in no particular order, troubleshoot possible solutions to the concerns/brainstorm policy solutions (e.g., certain components of research can be done in each facility; one facility can be used early on, while the other one will be used later; agree that all relevant documentation credits the project as a collaborative partnership; some researchers from one facility work in the other group’s facility; etc.)

 As a group, or by way of delegate (or volunteer), draft one or more proposals attempting to address the concerns raised.